 A surviving spouse may continue UT Benefits coverage for the remainder of the surviving spouse’s life.
 A dependent child may continue until the child loses his or her status as a dependent child.
 The dependent of an individual who has not met the service requirements at the time of death may elect COBRA coverage for a period not to exceed 36 months.

 UT requires supporting documentation when you request to add a dependent to your plan.
 Be prepared to provide proof of eligibility such as your marriage certificate, your child(ren)’s birth certificates, appropriate adoption paperwork, federal tax forms or other documents that support the dependent relationship.
+For medically incapacitated dependents, proof of the incapacitating condition and dependency must be submitted within 31 days of initial eligibility for enrollment and an incapacitated dependent.
 This paperwork is required not only to support the coverage of eligible dependents but also to support a mid-year change of status such as marriage or birth of a child.